Module 08: Training

 Why Training Infrastructure Matters at Scale

-• GPT-3 training: 175 billion parameters, trained on 300 billion tokens, cost ~$4.6 million in compute time.
-A single checkpoint is 350 GB (larger than most hard drives).
-Checkpoint frequency must balance fault tolerance against storage costs.
+• GPT-3 training: 175 billion parameters, 300 billion tokens, ~$4.6 million in compute.
+A single checkpoint is 350 GB — larger than most laptop SSDs.
+Checkpoint frequency is a real engineering tradeoff between fault tolerance and storage cost.

-• Training instability: Without gradient clipping, 1 in 50 training runs randomly diverges (gradients explode, model outputs NaN, all progress lost).
-Production systems can’t tolerate 2% failure rates when runs cost thousands of dollars.
+• Training instability: Without gradient clipping, roughly 1 in 50 training runs randomly diverges — gradients explode, outputs go NaN, all progress lost.
+A 2% failure rate is unacceptable when each run costs thousands of dollars.

 Check Your Understanding

-Test yourself with these systems thinking questions.
-They build intuition for the performance characteristics and trade-offs you’ll encounter in production ML.
+Five systems-thinking questions.
+They build intuition for the performance characteristics and trade-offs you’ll meet again in production ML — usually under a deadline.

 Q1: Training Memory Calculation

-You have a model with 10 million parameters (float32) and use Adam optimizer.
+You have a model with 10 million parameters (float32) and use the Adam optimizer.
 Estimate total training memory required: parameters + gradients + optimizer state.
-Then compare with SGD optimizer.
+Then compare with SGD.

-Key insight: Optimizer choice affects memory by {python} q1_mem_diff_pct%.
-For large models near GPU memory limits, SGD may be the only option.
+Key insight: Optimizer choice changes training memory by 33%.
+For large models close to the GPU’s memory ceiling, SGD is sometimes the only optimizer that fits.

 Q2: Gradient Accumulation Trade-off